KuetTaiAWS/aws-advisor/CONTRIBUTING.md

 ## Code Contributions<a name="##Code-Contributions"></a>

 Code contributions are done through [Pull Requests](https://github.com/cykhoo0108/aws-advisor/pulls).
 The list below are guidelines to use when submitting pull requests.
 These are the same set of guidelines that the core contributors use when submitting changes, and we ask the same of all community contributions as well:

 1. AWS Advisor is released under the [MIT License](https://img.shields.io/github/license/DAVFoundation/captain-n3m0.svg?style=flat-square).
 Any code you submit will be released under that license.
+2. Please review the [guidelines](#How_to_Contribute) before submitting a pull request.